 The following, is the same guitar lick you have learnt in the string bending example, but has vibrato technique applied to the last note of the second and fourth bar.

 Bending strings is only one way you can move from one note to the other without picking both.

 When you execute a hammer-on, you just pick the first note you want to play, and literally hammer on the next note with the tip of your finger.

-It will take some practice to get your fingers execute hammer ons right, but once you do, you will execute them with ease forever.
+It will take some practice to get your fingers to execute hammer-ons right, but once you do, you will execute them with ease forever.

 The following guitar lick is an example of how hammer-ons are used and notated, as well as a good exercise to start nailing this guitar technique down.